Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments: Conclusion and Future Work

-We would like to thank Alexandros Psomas for the discussion about the content in the early stage of this work and his helpful suggestion on the presentation.
-We are also grateful to Ruta Mehta for inspiring us to think about the incentive issue in this model.
+\item Another promising direction, like always asked in the offline setting \cite{DBLP:journals/corr/abs-2204-14229}, is to achieve fairness and Pareto optimality simultaneously.
+This has been shown in some other online models \cite{DBLP:conf/sigecom/ZengP20, DBLP:conf/pricai/AleksandrovW19}. \end{itemize} \begin{acks} We would like to thank Alexandros Psomas for the discussion about the content in the early stage of this work and his helpful suggestion on the presentation.
+We are also grateful to Ruta Mehta for inspiring us to think about the incentive issue in this model and to anonymous reviewers for their useful comments. \end{acks}